 Exceptions: For practical reasons, the legislature has created certain limited exceptions to the general prohibition.
+Exceptions apply to port authorities, seaway port authorities, economic development authorities, towns, school districts, hospital districts, counties and cities.
+Minn.
+Stat. § 471.88.
 Part I of this questionnaire will assist you in making a determination as to whether an otherwise forbidden transaction fits within any of the statutory exceptions.
+Care should be taken to determine whether any exception considered applies to the entity and contract being audited.

-For the purposes of this checklist, "interested officer" shall mean any public officer or employee, as listed above, who directly or through his or her spouse (see "Discussion" below) has one of the following positions or interests in either the entity making or the subject matter of the sale, lease, or contract with the governing body:
+For the purposes of this checklist, "interested officer" shall mean a public officer or employee, as listed above, who directly or through his or her spouse (see "Discussion" below) has a prohibited position or interest in either the entity making or the subject matter of the sale, lease, or contract with the governing body.
+Examples include:

 - 1. officer;

-- 2. director:
+- 2. director;

 - 3. employee (see "Discussion" below);

 - 4. partner;

 - 5. owner (complete or partial);

 - 6. shareholder; or

 - 7. prior long-term contractual relationship.

-Discussion

-The determination as to whether a particular transaction involves an "interested officer" often calls for a judgment on the part of the auditor.
+Discussion: The determination as to whether a particular transaction involves an "interested officer" often calls for a judgment on the part of the auditor.
 A helpful concept to remember for analysis is that it is a conflict of interest to be on both sides of a contract or transaction.